-- 12.15 We expect managers to be ready to escalate any engagement where there is lack of progress relative to engagement objectives, on any material ESG topic.
+12.15 We expect managers to be ready to escalate any engagement where there is lack of progress relative to engagement objectives, on any material ESG topic.
 During 2021, we have asked managers to give particular attention to companies' climate transition, or lack thereof, in line with the Paris Accord.
-This is part of a broader discussion with external managers around the implementation of our Net Zero targets. - 12.16 In LGPS Central's Corporate Bond Fund, Fidelity recently escalated an engagement with an Italian Bank.
-Fidelity's ESG rating for the bank highlighted the bank's weak financial product safety efforts which can be a financially material issue for banks.
-Fidelity's ESG analyst initially raised this issue with the company in an engagement meeting.
-Fidelity then has a second specific meeting on this topic in which their analyst was joined by a portfolio manager alongside the bank's Head of Compliance and Group AML and Head of Advisory and Solutions.
-Fidelity highlighted how the bank's reporting could be improved.
-After the meeting, Fidelity received more information and became more comfortable with this risk.
+This is part of a broader discussion with external managers around the implementation of our Net Zero targets.
+An example is